 Description

-John Hill was born in either 1714 or 1716 and was trained as a pharmacist.
-After working in that profession, in horticulture, and briefly as an actor, his well-received translation of a Greek treatise on mineralogy opened the door to a career as an author.
-The range of his production suggests a wide-ranging intellect: some 76 works in the fields of science, theology and naval history, as well as plays and novels.
-However, his most impressive and lasting achievements were in botany, especially The Vegetable System (1759-1775), a 26-volume work with 1,600 plates that he designed and etched himself, The British Herbal (1756) and Eden, or a Compleat Body of Gardening (1756-57).
+John Hill was was initially trained as a pharmacist, and became a man of diverse talents in the Age of Enlightenment, with expertise and skills in horticulture, art, acting, etc. His well-received translation of a Greek treatise on mineralogy opened the door to a career as an author.
+His range of works suggests a broad intellect: some 76 books in the fields of science, theology and naval history, as well as plays and novels.
+However, his most impressive and lasting achievements were in horticulture and botany as an artist and scientist.
+Hill was prolific producing numerous color plate botanical books; his most popular and enduring work was Eden, or a Compleat Body of Gardening (1756-57), a comprehensive color plate set on plants to be cultivated in British gardens.
 Hill is credited with introducing the Linnaean system of botanical nomenclature to England, though he disagreed with some aspects of it and reinstated some pre-Linnaean names in own works.
 In 1750, he received a medical degree from the University of St. Andrews, and was later knighted by the King of Sweden, which permitted him to use the honorific “Sir.”
 He also worked as a gardener at Kensington Palace and apparently participated in planning what would become the great botanical garden at Kew.
+According to scholar Blanche Henrey, “[n]ot only was [Sir John Hill] industrious and energetic, but his writings show him to have been a man of real ability and genius” (vol. II, p.
+91).
 The comments of his contemporaries suggest a colorful character who could be vain and opinionated, but indisputably hard-working and brilliant.

 References: